 When you work as a for Uber, you are classified as an independent contractor for tax purposes.
 For this reason, you're running your own business as a sole proprietor and are responsible for your self-employment taxes.

-Let's go over the basics on what taxes you'll owe, as well as some Uber driver tax deductions you should know about.
+Let's go over the basics on what you'll owe, as well as some Uber driver taxes you should know about.

 Because Uber drivers are independent contractors, this means you are running your own business as a sole proprietor.
 In general, this means you'll have to pay quarterly taxes, as well as file your annual income tax return.